Bojan Vručina: Club career

-In August 2010, he signed a one-year contract with Superleague Greece club Panserraikos After playing three official matches with the club, he suffered a knee injury and on 28 September it was announced that he would need a knee surgery that would keep him out of action for about five months.
+In August 2010, he signed a one-year contract with Super League Greece club Panserraikos After playing three official matches with the club, he suffered a knee injury and on 28 September it was announced that he would need a knee surgery that would keep him out of action for about five months.

 Vručina and Panserraikos agreed termination of his contract in December 2011 and in March 2012 he joined his former club Slaven Belupo as a free agent.

 On 25 June 2019, Vručina signed a contract with Croatian fifth division club Borac Imbriovec.
 He also had two spells in the Austrian lower leagues.

 International career

 In 2006, Vručina won five international caps for the Croatian national under-21 team, scoring his only goal in a friendly match against Bosnia and Herzegovina on 1 August 2006.

 In late March 2009, he received his first call-up for Croatia's senior national team after being named to their squad for the 2010 FIFA World Cup qualifier against Andorra on 1 April 2009.